 The Wireless LAN (WLAN) System Service identifiers (SSIDs) public key certificate extension is always non-critical.
 It contains a list of SSIDs.
-When more than one certificate includes an extended key usage extension indicating that the certified public key is appropriate for use with the EAP in the LAN environment, then the list of SSIDs MAY be used to select the correct certificate for authentication in a particular WLAN.
+The list of SSIDs MAY be used to select the correct certificate for authentication in a particular WLAN.